amitbhardwaj144/DroneShuttle_Project/README.md

-# Drone Shuttle Ltd. Project deployement on AWS Cloud
+# Drone Shuttles Ltd. Project deployement on AWS Cloud
-## Welcome to the DroneShuttle Project Readme text, this is file is to give you a referrence on where to start, what to read.
+### Welcome to the DroneShuttle Project Readme text, this is file is to give you a referrence on where to start, what to read.

 ## Architecture Design